hyperstack-org/hyperstack/README.md

 - Cannot connect with ActionCable.
 Make sure that `config.action_cable.allowed_request_origins` includes the url you use for development (including the port) and that you are useing `Puma`.

+- Attributes are not being converted from strings, or do not have their default values
+Eager loading is probably turned off.
+HyperMesh needs to eager load `models/public` so it can find all the column information for all public models.

 ## Debugging

 Sometimes you need to figure out what connections are available, or what attributes are readable etc.